What To Expect In Your First Coaching Session

 Your first meeting should be productive, and set the scene for your relationship to come.
 If you come prepared, and ready to engage fully with your coach, they’ll be set up in the best possible position to support you on your development path.
 Bring an agenda, previous reflections, psychometric reports, feedback from others - it’s all helpful!

 Get in touch if you’d like more information about what to expect in your first coaching session.
-Enjoy the journey! connect@boldly.app
+Reach out to us at connect@boldly.app or go to boldly.app to find out more about BOLDLY and our offerings.